Emanuel Augustus

-Emanuel Augustus (born Emanuel Ya'kov Burton, January 2, 1975), is an American former professional boxer from Brownsville, Texas who competed from 1994 to 2011.
-He was known his entertaining boxing style and showboating manner designed to confuse opponents.
+Emanuel Augustus (born Emanuel Ya'kov Burton, January 2, 1975) is an American former professional boxer from Brownsville, Texas who competed from 1994 to 2011.
+He was known for his entertaining boxing style and showboating manner designed to confuse opponents.
 He faced top-level competition throughout his career, winning the IBA light welterweight title in 2004.

 Early life

 Born in Chicago, Illinois, Augustus (born as Burton) grew up in Louisiana and boxed out of Baton Rouge.

+At the age of 17, Augustus found a trainer by the name of Frank James, who operated a gym in Baton Rouge, Louisiana.
+During his time at the gym Augustus would go on to meet two of the best friends James Georgetown and LJ Morvant.
+Morvant would later state “in the gym nobody could beat him.
+He'd go through the whole gym and still be the man in the middle of the ring just wishing somebody would give him another round.
+He just never got enough.”
+Augustus had 27 Amateur bouts before going pro.

 Professional career

 Augustus began boxing at age 17 under his birth name Emanuel Burton.
-In 2001, when his parents married, Burton adopted his father's last name of Augustus.
+In 1974, when his parents married, Burton adopted his father's last name of Augustus.
 He retained the nickname "YA", short for his middle name Ya'kov.
 Emanuel has frequently appeared on ESPN2's boxing programs Tuesday Night Fights and its counterpart Friday Night Fights.

+Throughout his early career Augustus would mainly fight in the Southern United States.
+Having his first international fight on June 1st 1997 in Germany in a DQ loss to Stephen Smith.
+After going on a 4 fight losing streak in 1997-98 he would then hit the longest unbeaten run of his career of 10 fights.
+This would include Augustus flying out to Denmark on three days notice to fight a 38-1 contender Soren Sondergaard getting awarded a draw after knocking him down twice in the 8th.
+Then even more impressively just 10 days later he flew to England and beat Jon Thaxton by TKO to win both the IBF and WBO Inter-Continental Light titles.